Logo Futurismo

 Best Time of the Day

-Moreover, it is quite empty during lunchtime and early afternoon as people eat.
-In the late afternoon, it gets more crowded, and having too many people in the pools can be less enjoyable.
+The best time of day to visit Caldeira Velha is early morning.
+When the hot springs open, go early to avoid crowds and long wait times.
+Moreover, it is pretty empty during lunchtime and early afternoon as people eat.
+In the late afternoon, the area becomes more crowded, and having too many people in the pools can make it less enjoyable.

-Plan your Visit to Caldeira Velha
+Plan Your Visit to Caldeira Velha

 David Rodrigues | Caldeira Velha is such a wonderful place to recharge your batteries